Davi-S/valorant-lineup-helper/README.md

 ## Usage

-[Reference video](https://www.youtube.com/watch?v=kk4y5L4_kxs) (this video is not mine)
+[This video](https://www.youtube.com/watch?v=kk4y5L4_kxs) Explains how the "sky-dot" method works.
+[This other video](https://www.youtube.com/watch?v=kfkvQpB-sJs) is a showcase of this lineup helper program

 There are three buttons on the left side of the screen:

--The first button: shows or hides the marks.
+- First button: shows or hides the distance marks.

--second button: Alternate through long-range or medium-range projectiles.
-Viper poison and Sage slow, for example, are long-range; and Viper smoke and Killjoy are medium-range.
+- Second button: Alternate through "long-range" or "medium-range" projectiles.
+For example: Viper poison and Sage slow are long-range projectiles, and Viper smoke and Killjoy nanobots are medium-range projectiles.

--third button: Alternate between stopping, running, or jumping when throwing.
-If you set it to "jump", you must jump when throwing.
+- Third button: Alternate between stopping, running, or jumping when throwing.
+If you set it to "still" you must be stopped to throw; if you set it to "jump", you must jump when throwing; if you set do "run" you have to be running when throwing.